nadeo/trackmania-doc/docs/general/how-to-report-player.md

 You can also report a player's record in-game (for example if it was cheated or is otherwise invalid).

-Open the pause menu and select *Show records* - you now have additional options when going through the leaderboard records on the left side of the screen.
+Open the pause menu and select *View records* - you now have additional options when going through the leaderboard records on the left side of the screen.
 Having the record in question highlighted and pressing the mentioned button to get to the player's profile will give an additional *Record* option when using the *Report* button on the profile.

 ## Trackmania website